qua-platform/quam/docs/components/pulses.md

 These two parameters are used to calculate the readout pulse's integration weights (`sine`, `-sine` and `cosine`), which are essential for signal processing in readout operations.

 These parameters are typically used to manage the integration weights (`sine`, `-sine`, and `cosine`) for the readout operations.
 By default, these weights assume a fixed angle.
-If variable angles are needed, subclass the BaseReadoutPulse class and override the integration_weights_function() to customize this behavior.
+If variable angles are needed, subclass the [BaseReadoutPulse][quam.components.pulses.BaseReadoutPulse] class and override the `integration_weights_function()` to customize this behavior.

 This approach ensures your custom pulse configurations are both flexible and compatible with the broader QuAM framework.